vf-codes/Projects/README.md

 Hi!
 I'm Venancio Fernandes, an aspiring coder
-I'm currently learning java
+I'm currently learning java!
-I know python,html,sql already! you can find projects which I am doing while I am currently learning java stay with me!
-I had many python projects
-but lost them 😕!
-so here are all my projects!
+these are my projects which I have been doing as I'm learning new things. hope u like them!